Friday, November 6, 2020

 He wasn’t scared.
 Being in such situations such as this was part of his line of work as a mercenary after all and he full-heartedly accepted that as just part of the profession.
 In fact, he revelled in the challenge of it.
 It excited him.
 He was very young, sure, but he wasn’t stupid.
 He wasn’t smart, that much he knew for sure, but again, he wasn’t stupid.

-So, because he was not stupid, he knew enough to listen to his gut and to follow his instincts when it told him he should be cautious and he had just put himself into serious danger right now, and that precautions and preparations for the worst case scenario should be made, just in case.
+So, because he was not stupid, he knew enough to listen to his gut and to follow his instincts; the very ones humans had to survive potentially dangerous situations when alone and in the wild.
+So, when it told him he should be cautious and he had just put himself into serious danger right now, and that precautions and preparations for the worst case scenario should be made, just in case, he was going to do just that.

 Varhi stepped off the path, wandering his way towards the clearing.
 It was somewhat hidden off the path by the trees and was far enough away from that green fog.
-He could easily find his way back here if he needed to.
+He could easily find his way back here if he needed to by just finding the path and leaving a landmark here and there identifiable to him.
 The clearing was small, almost oval in shape and it was fairly close to the river he believed.
 It would be a bit of bush whacking but nothing his sword couldn’t handle if he literally needed to cut a pathway through to get to some water.

 He should set up a camp here, just in case things didn’t go as planned.
 Worst case scenario, he spent an hour setting up a site that he wouldn’t use and the supplies and effort setting it up went to waste because he probably wouldn't spend the time walking back to recover them.
 Best case scenario—if it could even be called that, he could retreat and hide here to lick his wounds assuming he didn’t die from whatever could have possibly wounded him.